A Heartfelt Goodbye

 P.S.
 Almost everyone left the memorial talking about Phil Knight, who brought the crowd in the Bryce Jordan center to its feet, cheering, with an impassioned defense of Paterno’s actions regarding Jerry Sandusky.
 You can watch on this video from students in the College of Communications.

-Entry filed under: Bryce Jordan Center, Campus events, College of Communications, College of the Liberal Arts, Joe Paterno.
+Entry filed under: Bryce Jordan Center, Campus events, Communications, Joe Paterno, Liberal Arts.
 Tags: Charlie Pittman, Christian Morrone, Father Matthew Laffey, Jay Paterno, Jeff Bast, Jimmy Cefalo, Joe Paterno, Lauren Perrotti, Mike Mauti, Phil Knight, Sue Paterno, Susan Welch, Todd Blackledge.